zenstackhq/zenstack-docs/blog/nest-api/index.md

 ## The Declarative Way

 Before getting into details, I need to introduce a new thing called [ZenStack](https://github.com/zenstackhq/zenstack) first.
-ZenStack is a toolkit built above Prisma and makes it a more powerful weapon for full-stack development.
-One of the main extensions it made to Prisma is the introduction of access policies.
-It uses a separate DSL called ZModel to model both data schema and access policies, and under the hood, generates a Prisma schema and other code that helps enforces such policies at runtime.
+ZenStack is a toolkit built above Prisma, and makes it a more powerful weapon for full-stack development.
+One of the main extensions it made to Prisma was the introduction of access policies.
+It uses a separate DSL called ZModel to model both data schema and access policies.
+Under the hood, it generates a Prisma schema and other code that helps enforces such policies at runtime.

 Here's how our requirements can be modeled in ZModel: